Welcome to Oliver and Geoff's homebrewandbeer.com. Our site is about making and enjoying beer.

 Many people, in their search for good beer, have turned to homebrewing.
 It's easy to make a beer that is better than mainstream brews in many parts of the world.
 Others homebrew simply because it is cheap.

-Have you received a homebrewing kit for Christmas and aren't quite sure how to start?
+Are you just getting in to homebrewing and not quite sure where to start?
 Well, throw away the instructions that came with the kit and have a look around our site and perhaps even join our homebrew and beer forum to discover just how easy it is to make good beer by following just a few simple steps.

 Whatever your interest in beer, join us and share the joy.